 Hello!
 My name is Richard Bowey.
-I’m a 24 year old Programmer, Back-end Developer & Gamer from the United Kingdom.
-I’m currently working for a company called QBD as a Lead Developer.
+I’m a 25 year old Programmer, Back-end Developer & Gamer from the United Kingdom.
+I’m currently working for a company called LogicBarn as a Senior Software Developer.

 In my free time, I enjoy a spot of gaming and talking to friends online.
 I’ve built up a community of people of whom I speak to on a regular basis.
 I also enjoy livestreaming the games I play with friends on Twitch in the evenings, a few times a week.
 I really enjoy sharing this experience with others and interacting with people who are watching along.